SAP-samples/xsc-cap-migration/README.md

  3. In addition, please take the time to clear out unused role names from the `default_access_role.hdbrole` file located in the db/src/defaults folder.
 If there are specific roles required for your project, ensure to add them as needed.
     For the HCO_DEMOCONTENT project, Remove `SAP_HANA_DEMOCONTENT_EPM_MIGRATION_ALL_ANALYTIC_PRIV` role under names.

- 4. The assistant will modify the name of the artifacts in your project.
+ 4. The extension will modify the name of the artifacts in your project.
 Therefore, ensure to update the references to these artifacts accordingly.
     - For the HCO_DEMOCONTENT project, you'll need to adjust the references for entities under the `currencyConversionTables` tag.
 This is located in the `db/src/models/PURCHASE_COMMON_CURRENCY.hdbcalculationview` file.
 Make the changes as follows:

       ```